fdavenport/DBD2021/README.md

 Supporting data and code for Davenport, Burke, and Diffenbaugh (2021) ['Contribution of historical precipitation change to US flood damages'](https://doi.org/10.1073/pnas.2017524118).

-If you find meaningful errors in the code or have questions, please contact Frances Davenport at fvdav@stanford.edu.
+If you find meaningful errors in the code or have questions or suggestions, please contact Frances Davenport at fvdav@stanford.edu.

+#### To cite:

+Davenport, F. V.,  M. Burke, &  N. S. Diffenbaugh (2021).
+Contribution of historical precipitation change to US flood damages.
+Proceedings of the National Academy of Sciences, 118(4). https://doi.org/10.1073/pnas.2017524118

 ## Organization of repository: